 A common attorney marketing pitch comes from the remnants of old print publications.
-Niche publications like “Top Lawyers” or “Best Lawyers in America” offered to elevate an attorney’s marketing appearance through a ‘featured’ listing in their publication.
+Niche publications like “Top Lawyers” or “Best Lawyers in America” offer to elevate an attorney’s marketing appearance through a ‘featured’ listing in their publication.

 In fact, Best Lawyers still has a yearly publication of attorneys.
 If you are featured as a “best lawyer,” you will get a page in their book and a professional plaque for your office.
 And, because this is the Internet age, you also get a listing on their website and a digital badge for your website.

-Of course, the only criteria to be featured as a “best lawyer” a valid credit card.
+Of course, the only criteria to be featured as a “best lawyer” is a valid credit card.
 Attorneys are aware that a “best lawyer” award is not the legal profession’s version of an Emmy.
 The real question is: will your potential clients know?

 Legal Clients Have No Idea What “Best Lawyer” Awards Are